 - ATAS certificate (your CAS statement will state if you require this)

 - your tuberculosis test results if you’re from a country where you have to take the test

 - you’ll need to have a blank page in your passport on which to put the visa

 You may also need to provide additional documents depending on your circumstances.
 Your documents will usually be sent back within 14 days.

 Applying for your Visa

-Students who apply for a Tier 4 visa will receive a temporary entrance vignette (sticker) in their passport which gives them 30 days to travel to the UK and go to a particular Post Office identified in the visa application to collect a Biometric Residence Permit (BRP) which confirms their stay in the UK for the duration of their course.
+Students who apply for a student visa will receive a temporary entrance vignette (sticker) in their passport which gives them 90 days to travel to the UK and go to a particular Post Office identified in the visa application to collect a Biometric Residence Permit (BRP) which confirms their stay in the UK for the duration of their course.

-When applying for your Tier 4 visa you will be given a choice of Post Offices from where you can collect your Biometric Residence Permit in the UK.
-The form will list Post Offices based on the address of your accommodation and the University address in Coventry.
+1. When applying for your Student visa you will be given a choice of Post Offices from where you can collect your Biometric Residence Permit in the UK.
+The form will list Post Offices based on the address of your accommodation and the University address in Scarborough.

 If you are not sure, please contact email@example.com for help and more information.